hdsdi3g/MyDMAM/setup.md

 * `bash linux-bootstrap.bash` OR `macos-bootstrap.bash`
 * If this instance not needs a HTTP Server (web interface), remove  `/conf/app.d/play.yml`
 * Check configuration files in `/conf/app.d`, setup databases addresses, master password key, your mail...
 Only `.yml` files are loaded.
 Do not use tabulations in this files.
 * Test a startup with cli, like the script tell you to do.
+For Linux: `runuser -u mydmam /opt/mydmam/startup/mydmam-cli.bash [-- parameters]`
 * For Linux, you can setup cli in /bin directory for get in in path `ln -s (here)/startup/mydmam-cli.bash /bin/mydmam`
 * Activate service (see .bash files) and start it.
 * Keep an eye to logs.
 Log file are declared in `/conf/log4j.xml', and only this file (it's target to /var/log/mydmam/mydmam.log by default).